blues/notehub-js/README.md

 #### Updating the auto-generated notehub-js library

-When the `openapi.yaml` file is updated in the original Notehub repo which this library supports, the updated file is copied over into a new feature branch in this repo through the magic of GitHub Actions.
+When the `openapi.yaml` file is updated in the original Notehub repo which this library supports, the updated file is copied over into a new feature branch in this repo through the magic of [GitHub Actions](https://github.com/features/actions).

-When this occurs, it's time to update the generated JavaScript library based on the newly updated `openapi.yaml` file.
+When this occurs, it's time to regenerate the JavaScript library based on the newly updated `openapi.yaml` file.

 **To regenerate the notehub-js library:**